rtmigo/fmap_dart/README.md

 }
 ```

-Each entry is stored in a separate file.
+Almost each entry is stored in a separate file.
 Therefore, reading an element is about as fast as reading a file with a known exact name.
 But unlike direct file access, `Fmap` has no restrictions on the content of `String` keys, it takes care of finding unique file names, resolving hash collisions, and serialization.

 ## Creating